 Intrinsic Semiconductors

-Intrinsic semiconductors are made up of only one kind of material, examples of which can either be silicon or germanium.
+An intrinsic semiconductor is a high-purity material, such as silicon or germanium, whose semiconducting properties arise solely from the material itself without any impurity addition.
 Another name for this type of semiconductor is undoped semiconductors or i-type semiconductors.
 These are chemically pure semiconductors.
 In these semiconductors, electrons have energies in only certain bands.
 The energy bands correspond to a large number of discrete quantum states of electrons.
 Also, note that the distribution and population of bands in semiconductors is another factor that distinguishes them from metals.

 For clarity, the valence band of electrons in metals is typically almost filled under normal conditions, but in semiconductors, only a few electrons exist in the conduction band, just above the valence band.
 Insulators, on the other hand, have nearly no free electrons, which is why they can’t conduct electricity.
 Also, in intrinsic semiconductors, the number of holes is equal to the number of excited electrons.